-Banesto, as servicer, collects the amounts due under the loans and transfer them to the treasury account no later than 48 hours after receiving these amounts.
-Its collections to the treasury account are held with Banesto on the issuer's behalf.
+Banesto, as servicer, will collect the amounts due under the loans and transfer them to the treasury account no later than 48 hours after receiving these amounts.
+Its collections to the treasury account will be held with Banesto on the issuer's behalf.